Oddish1/todo-it/README.md

 # todo-it

-todo-it will be a basic ToDo application written in Python.
+ToDo It is a basic todo application written in Python using Flask.
 Some features that I look forward to adding include:

 - **Task Priority**: The ability to drag-and-drop tasks within your ToDo list